 - Integrate approaches from various science disciplines to formulate a more global understanding of complex neuroscience and physiology phenomena.

 - Apply practical skills and theoretical understanding to the methodological approaches that underpin neuroscience and physiology.

 - Evaluate and critically analyse primary scientific literature to extend their knowledge in the field.

-*The research project must be in the field of physiology or neuroscience.
+For students taking BIOL3208 as part of this specialisation, the research project must be in the field of neuroscience or physiology.